 You could also go up to the source of the Ganges.
 It is right up above Rishekesh, where a glacier turns into the holy river.

 For the adventurous, the most beautiful part of India is in Kashmir.
 Previosuly the most touristy, you will see why, with amazing mountain scenery and good hiking and skiing.
-Now you won't have any tourists with you which I personally loved! about 10 years agoAnswered by whoissteveanyway via Travellr.com
+Now you won't have any tourists with you which I personally loved! over 11 years agoAnswered by whoissteveanyway via Travellr.com

 Kerala is one of the most beautiful place in the southern part of India and is generally called as God’s Own Country.
 Kerala is well known for its rich culture, traditions and beauty.
 There are so many magnificent places in Kerala in the form of hill stations, blue lagoons, backwaters, green lands, the natural wildlifes, mountain peaks and the picturesque valleys and the enchanting temples.
 Check more info http://www.eitctours.com/ over 9 years ago